kyleblee/practice_buddy/README.md

 Let PracticeBuddy help you keep track of your "bag of licks," so you can focus on keeping past phrases fresh, digesting new ones, and becoming the best player you can be.

-Blog posts going into depth on process / functionality:
+Blog posts on process / functionality:
 - http://kyleblee.com/practicebuddy_rails_project
 - http://kyleblee.com/practicebuddy_rails_app_with_jquery_front_end